Two excellent studies from Germany and Vanderbilt University in Tennessee tell us that us excess salt:

 • Converting muscles and fat in your body to energy produces tremendous amounts of water because the end products of the chemical reactions that produce energy for your body are calories, water and carbon dioxide.
 The more body muscle and fat you break down, the more water is produced by your body and the less fluid you need to drink.

-My Recommendations While we await further data, I recommend that you continue to follow the heart-healthy diet that I have recommended for many years.
+While we await further data, I recommend that you continue to follow the heart-healthy diet that I have recommended for many years.
 This way of eating is relatively low in salt because you eat lots of plants and fresh foods that have not been altered by food manufacturers.
-See Who Should Restrict Salt and Heart-Healthy Diet: New Studies
+See Heart-Healthy Diet: New Studies

 • Base your diet on fresh fruits, vegetables, whole (un-ground) grains, beans, nuts and other seeds.